qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   (), and quotation marks on the same keys as on the BASE layer, while others have vague or no logic to their placement such as ° (Degrees symbol), 🙂 and others, which would have to be learned.
-You also have 'correct' quotation marks for some languages.
+You also have correct quotation marks for some languages.
 Dutch: „he said” English:
   “he said”.

   With the 'descramble' mode, you never have to fear not being able to